daid/FFA-Disassembly/docs/part2.md

 ---
-title: Part1 - Adventures of code
+title: Part2 - The quest for maps
 ---

-# Part1 - The quest for maps
+# Part2 - The quest for maps

 Ah, maps.
 Always a highly visible part of a game.
 It has to be somewhere, and there has to be a lot of it.
 I forgot how I discovered the first bit.
 So lets just explain how it all works.
 Or at least, how part of it works, as there is a part of it we will cover later.